Everything I ever accomplished...

 Yet malaria is totally preventable and treatable.
 Nobody need die.
 Prevention is better than treatment.

-- The most effective means of prevention is sleeping under a mosquito net (Long-Lasting Insecticide treated Net)
+The most effective means of prevention by far is sleeping under a mosquito net (Long-Lasting Insecticide treated Net)

 Impact of donations so far